1966–67 Boston Bruins season

 The 1966–67 Boston Bruins season was the Bruins' 43rd season in the NHL.
-Despite the debut of Bobby Orr, the Bruins finished in last place and did not qualify for the playoffs.
-It was the last time the team would miss the playoffs until 1997, as they would embark on a streak of 29 straight seasons in the playoffs the next season.
+Despite the debut of Bobby Orr, the Bruins finished in last place and did not qualify for the playoffs for the eighth consecutive season for the first time in franchise history.
+It was the last time the team would miss the playoffs until the 1996–97 season, as they would embark on a streak of 29 straight seasons in the playoffs the next season.